Readings for Sociology 20033

 [Optional] A report reveals that, while the numbers are still small, there is a sharp rise in Transgender Young People in the US.
 The article also discusses generational factors that might account for the fact that younger people account for a disproportionately large share of the transgender population.

 [Optional] Dr. Anne Fausto-Sterling explains why Sex is not Binary.
 Former Notre Dame Anthropologist Agustin Fuentes say Biological Science Rejects the Sex Binary, and that's good for Humanity.
+These German scholars also explain why Sex isn't Binary.

 [Optional] The CDC reports that nearly half of gay and bisexual teens considered suicide in 2021.
 Michael DePeau-Wilson notes that hospitilizations due to suicidality and self-harm are far more common in young people with gender dysphoria diagnoses.
 The parents of an Oklahoma transgender girl fear for their child's safety.
 German Lopez attacks The ugly myth about transgender people opponents of a Houston civil rights law used to win.
 Lopez debunks what he calls 10 common myths about transgender people.
 Johnson & Rogers discuss how peer support and community involvement can enhance the mental health and well-being of trans people.